turingschool/front-end-curriculum/projects/2DoBox-Pivot-Mod1.md

 You will be inheriting someone's previous IdeaBox and pivoting it over to 2DoBox.

-Your projects will utilize webpack & its awesome development server.

-Keeping accessibility in mind we will be grading you based on how accessible your application is.

-Lastly, you will implement feature tests using selenium webdriver and follow (and see the benefits of) Test Driven Development (TDD).
+You will also implement acceptance tests using selenium webdriver and follow (and see the benefits of) Test Driven Development (TDD).

 ## Getting Started (Should I Fork or Clone?!)